MadRiver44/wdi/unit03/w09_d02/lecture/project-3-tutorial/README.md

 Once the core CRUD functionality for these resources (and user authentication) is completed, you will work to add the ability for users to favorite movies.

+### Project management for this tutorial

+You can choose to use either trello or zenhub.
+You've seen trello before.
+Zenhub is a chrome extension that integrates directly into GitHub.
+It allows you to organize issues for the repo and drag and drop issues between different categories.
+Check it out in the chrome store.
+You can choose which to use, but we encourage you to give zenhub a try.
+You can use both if you want to.

 # Initialize the project and create the GitHub repo

 **NOTE** You must do the setup phase on one person's computer.
 Even so, all group members